opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

       Click **Show**\ |image2| and set the following functions if required:

       -  **SCSI**: indicates that the device type of the data disk is SCSI if you select this option.
-For more information about SCSI disks and the ECSs that can be attached with SCSI disks, see :ref:`EVS Disks <en-us_topic_0030828256>`.
+For more information about SCSI disks and ECSs that can have SCSI disks attached, see :ref:`EVS Disks <en-us_topic_0030828256>`.

       -  **Share**: indicates that the EVS disk is sharable if you select this option.
 Such an EVS disk can be attached to multiple ECSs.